Dramatic Shark Decline Leaves gaping Hole In Ocean: Study - UrduPoint

 Dramatic Shark Decline Leaves 'gaping Hole' In Ocean: Study

-Decades of data show an alarming decline in species ranging from hammerhead sharks to manta rays.
+Researchers found alarming declines in species ranging from hammerhead sharks to manta rays.

-Among the worst-affected is the oceanic whitetip, a powerful shark often described as particularly dangerous to man that now hovers on the edge of extinction because of human activity.
+Among the worst affected is the oceanic whitetip, a powerful shark often described as particularly dangerous to man, which now hovers on the edge of extinction because of human activity.

-Targeted for their fins, oceanic whitetips are also the victims of indiscriminate fishing techniques.
-Their global population has dropped 98 percent in the last 60 years.
+Targeted for their fins, oceanic whitetips are caught up by indiscriminate fishing techniques.
+Their global population has dropped 98 percent in the last 60 years, said Nick Dulvy, the study's senior author and a professor at Simon Fraser University (SFU).

-"That's a worse decline than most large terrestrial mammal populations, and getting up there or as bad as the blue whale decline," Nick Dulvy, a professor at Simon Fraser University's department of biological sciences, told AFP.
+"That's a worse decline than most large terrestrial mammal populations, and getting up there or as bad as the blue whale decline," he told AFP.

 Dulvy and a team of scientists spent years collecting and analysing information from scientific studies and fisheries data to build up a picture of the global state of 31 species of sharks and rays.

-They found three-quarters of the species examined are now so depleted that they are threatened with extinction.
+They found three-quarters of the species examined were so depleted that they face extinction.

-"We show steep declines and a rapidly rising extinction risk for the most wide-ranging species in the largest, most remote habitats on the earth, which are often assumed to be protected from human influence," added Pacoureau, a post-doctoral fellow at SFU's department of biological science.
+These are "the most wide-ranging species in the largest, most remote habitats on the earth, which are often assumed to be protected from human influence", the study's lead author Nathan Pacoureau told AFP.

-The study, published Wednesday in the journal Nature, points the finger at overfishing and weak protection, and calls for tighter restrictions and better implementation of existing rules.

-The researchers note that species can stage a comeback when conservation efforts are made, so losses are not always irreversible.
+The study, published Wednesday in the journal Nature, points the finger at overfishing and weak protection, and emphasises that species can stage a comeback when conservation efforts are made.

-The study focuses on oceanic sharks and rays, species that primarily live in open water.
+The research focuses on oceanic sharks and rays, species that primarily live in open water.
 While it found variation in the health of different populations, the overall trend was clear.

 "The data revealed a gaping, growing hole in ocean life," Pacoureau said.

-- 'Stunned into silence' - For 18 species where more data was available, the researchers concluded global populations fell over 70 percent since 1970.
+- 'Stunned into silence' - For 18 species where more data was available, the researchers concluded global populations had fallen over 70 percent since 1970.

-Dulvy said the figure was likely to be similar, or even worse, for other oceanic sharks and rays, but gaps in data made it difficult to make definitive conclusions.
+Dulvy said the figure was likely to be similar, or even worse, for other oceanic sharks and rays, but gaps in data made it difficult to draw conclusions.

 The results were a shock even for experts, Pacoureau said, describing specialists at a meeting on shark conservation being "stunned into silence" when confronted with the figures.